What time do you open and what time do you close?

 When I need to submit final details and pay the balance of the payment ?

 Catering and all the other requirements must be confirmed at least 7 working days prior to the party.
-Full payment is due at- least 3 working days prior to your party.
+The final account will need to be paid the Wednesday of the week of your party.

 Is food included with the kids package?